yablochko8/color-finder-semantic-search/COOKBOOK.md

 This felt like a nice opportunity to test a Mistral product side-by-side with OpenAI.

 Mistral only have one embedding option with size 1024, smaller than OpenAI's smallest option.
-For a catalog of entries that are often only one word long this is great news.
+For a dataset with very short entries this is great news.
 My workflow was a speed-run of everything before:

 1. Added `embedding_mistral_1024 vector(1024)` column to my `colors` table
 2. Wrote an [addMistral.ts](https://github.com/yablochko8/color-finder-semantic-search/blob/main/src/extras/addMistral.ts) script to update all my entries.
 This time I did include batching, so it was completed in under an hour.